 Phototherapy involves keeping your baby near fluorescent lights to help reduce the bilirubin in their blood.
 These procedures may be repeated until the Rh-negative antibodies and excess bilirubin have been removed from your baby’s blood.
 Whether it must be repeated depends on the severity of your baby’s condition.

 If you’re pregnant and your doctor determines that you’ve already developed antibodies against your baby, your pregnancy will be closely monitored.

 You can prevent the effects of Rh incompatibility by getting an injection of Rh immune globulins (RhIg) during your first trimester, during a miscarriage, or while having any bleeding during your pregnancy.
 This blood product contains antibodies to the Rh factor.
 If your baby has Rh-positive blood, you should get a second injection a few days after you give birth.

 In very rare and serious cases, a series of special blood transfusions can be performed while your baby is in your uterus or after delivery.
 However, the success of RhIg shots has made this treatment only necessary in less than 1 percent of cases of Rh incompatibility in the United States, according to the Nemours Foundation.

 The outlook is good in mild cases of Rh incompatibility.
 Severe cases, in which the effects of Rh incompatibility aren’t prevented, can result in severe complications.
 These complications may include:

 - fluid buildup or swelling in the baby

 - trouble with mental function, movement, hearing, and speech

-This condition is completely preventable.
-If you think you may be pregnant and have an Rh-negative blood type, you should talk with your doctor to determine the best course of action.
-If the father of the child is Rh-positive or his blood type is unknown, receiving preventive treatment with immune globulins will prevent serious effects of the condition.
+This condition is preventable.
+If you think you may be pregnant and have an Rh-negative blood type, you should talk with your doctor to determine the best plan.
+If the father of your child is Rh-positive or his blood type is unknown, receiving preventive treatment with immune globulins will prevent serious effects.

 Published By: Healthline Networks, Inc.